 How can I make them smaller?

 As of right now, you're not able to adjust the frame rate of GIF files on Kapwing.
 The best way to reduce the size of your GIF file is to reduce the size of the image.
-You can do this by inputing a custom size in the right sidebar:
+You can do this by inputing a custom Canvas size located in the canvas setting menu.

 How long can a GIF be?